threehams/typescript-quirks/content/docs/never.md

 description: Where did this `never[]` come from?
 ---

-The `never` type is a condition which should never happen.
+The `never` type is what's left after all other possibilities have been [narrowed down](/docs/narrowing).
 This most commonly happens when a function throws an error, or when if/else/switch/case runs out of options and hits an `else` or `default` case.

 ```ts twoslash
 function fn(x: string | number): string {